There's Got to Be a Way

 "There's Got to Be a Way" is a song recorded by American singer-songwriter Mariah Carey for her eponymous debut studio album (1990).
-Columbia released it as the fifth and final single from the album only in the United Kingdom on May 20, 1991.
-It was one of four songs Carey wrote with Ric Wake during their first recording session together in February 1990, but "There's Got to Be a Way" was the only composition to make the final track listing.
-Carey released a five-track digital extended play containing remixes of the song in July 2020 as part of her 30th-anniversary celebrations of her debut album.
+Columbia Records released it as the fifth and final single from the album in the United Kingdom and several European countries on May 20, 1991.
+The song became a minor hit in the UK (reaching #54 on the UK Singles Chart) as well as becoming a minor hit in many European countries.
+A five-track digital extended play containing remixes of the song was released in July 2020 as part of the 30th-anniversary celebrations of her debut album.

 "There's Got to Be a Way" is a socio-political conscious R&B-pop song which denounces the existence of poverty, racism and war in the world which gradually becomes aspirational and hopeful as it progresses.
-The track garnered a mixed reception upon the album's release in 1990; while Carey's vocals were praised, it was seen as too political.
+The track garnered a mixed reception upon the album's release in 1990 and as a single; it was seen as too political.
+Also at this time, although Carey had some success in a few countries worldwide, she did not have an extremely large following outside of the United States.
+Her international profile on the music scene would begin to rise somewhat with the release of her third album.
 An accompanying music video for the song highlights social injustices.
-The song reached number 54 on the UK Singles Chart.
 In May 2020, Carey performed a snippet of the song in a video posted online in response to the murder of George Floyd.